cypress-io/cypress-documentation/source/guides/core-concepts/dashboard-service.md

 This helps us uniquely identify your project.
 If you manually alter this, **Cypress will no longer be able to identify your project or find the recorded builds for it**.

-If you're using source control, we recommend that you check your `cypress.json` including the `projectId` into source control.
+If you're using source control, we recommend that you check your configuration file including the `projectId` into source control.
 If you don't want your `projectId` visible in your source code you can set it as an environment variable from your CI provider using the name `CYPRESS_PROJECT_ID`.
 The exact mechanism for doing so depends on your CI provider but could be as simple as:

 ```shell
 export CYPRESS_PROJECT_ID={projectId}